 Sing-Alongs With Disney Keeping Creativity Flowing During the Pandemic

-Bringing fresh new ideas to a project is often one of the main parts of being a creative director but when your typical ways of working are turned upside down, it’s time to get experimental.
+Bringing fresh new ideas to a project is often one of the main parts of being a freelance creative director but when your typical ways of working are turned upside down, it’s time to get experimental.
 Sharing insights and challenges from one half of the creative double act, Britney Beeby and Harriet Stockwell, widely known as Brit and Harri, we spoke to Harriet about the creative processes, structuring projects for success and singing Disney songs to help keep her sane during lockdown!

 During the pandemic, stressing about the lack of work, I made sing-along-videos to Disney tunes, dressed up, acted them out and posted them on social for others to sing along.
 Sounds ridiculous, but sometimes getting ridiculous helps get you out of the funk.